Get all the latest data for Algeria

 Which areas in Algeria will have the best price growth over the next 5 years?

-The top three areas in Algeria expected to have the best price growth over the next five years are the El Harrach and Baraki corridor in Algiers (metro-linked growth), family suburbs like Chéraga, Draria, and Ouled Fayet (modern stock with strong demand), and Bir El Djir in Oran (university and services gravity).
+The top three areas in Algeria expected to have the best property price growth over the next 5 years are Algiers west, Algiers east and Oran east.

 What property type will give the best return in Algeria over 5 years as of 2026?